RyoSpiralArchitect/sr-dual-brain-llm/README.md

 ## Key Ideas
 - **Dual-agent workflow** – the left brain triages requests and only escalates to the right brain when a domain-specific deep dive is warranted.
+- **Adaptive leading policy** – a lightweight selector chooses whether the left or right hemisphere opens each exchange so both sides can initiate and hand off fluidly.
 - **Pluggable corpus callosum** – switch between in-memory, Kafka, or MQTT transports without touching the business logic.
 - **Trainable policy** – a simple PPO policy chooses when to invoke the right brain, enabling experimentation with reinforcement-learning driven cooperation.
 - **Adaptive memory + telemetry** – enriched shared memory ranks past traces by similarity/tags and the controller emits telemetry hooks for analytics.